 The fun isn't all about being near or on the water.
 The area offers a local 18-hole golf course including 11 courses within a 50 mile radius.
 The hike and bike project provides residents and visitors with 7.6 miles of off-road trails at the lake.

-Other attractions include two public beaches, two state campgrounds, shopping, and annual events such as the Memorial Day Community Garage Sale, Art and Wine Festival, Fourth of July Fireworks Show, fishing tournaments, sailing regattas, Antique Shows (Lexington).
+Other attractions include two public beaches, two state campgrounds, shopping, and annual events such as the Memorial Day Community Garage Sale, local county fairs, Elwood Carnival, Fourth of July Fireworks Show, fishing tournaments, sailing regattas, Antique Shows (Lexington).

 Come see for yourself.
 We guarantee you'll have a great time!